-44. Given the aforesaid, the Respondent believes there is no cause to intervene in his decision to make use of the powers granted under Regulation 119 with respect to the terrorist's house.
+41. Given the aforesaid, the Respondent believes there is no cause to intervene in his decision to make use of the powers granted under Regulation 119 with respect to the terrorist's house.

-In addition to the general critical need to deter other potential terrorists who are plotting to harm innocent civilians, there is also a concrete, essential need, to deter additional terrorists who enjoy full freedom of movement inside Israel from deliberately harming innocent civilians by exploiting their access to public places.
+In addition to the general critical need to deter other potential terrorists who are plotting to harm innocent civilians, there is also a concrete, essential need, to deter additional terrorists who enjoy full freedom of movement inside Israel from deliberately harming innocent civilians by exploiting their access to vehicles.

-The decision falls within the purview of the Respondent by the powers vested in him by law, and complies with the case law produced by this Honorable Court in that it is made for a proper purpose, i.e., deterring other potential terrorists from committing additional terror attacks inside the country and executed in a proportionate and reasonable manner.
+The decision falls within the purview of the Respondent under primary legislation.
+It is made for a proper purpose, i.e., deterring other potential terrorists from committing additional terror attacks inside the country and executed in a proportionate and reasonable manner.